vaysokra/idea/README.md

 10. `responsible and not doing by your mind when you as kid` make you perfect in older.(30 july 2021)
 11. `outdated school system`make people more memory than make more product because computer can instead it (1 sep 2021)
 12. `your mind is your destiny` > when u think u live with high class make u happy, u need it.> but when u think u live simple, u can live too.> also when i think i am high,i cannot live low by it always be the same.**ex:** billioniar turn to be poor.(02 sep 2021)
+13. `why some people want to live forever`because they think future will make their feel tast new thing and they think feel enough,also they do not live more.
+(02 sep 2021)